-The Ion Hotel in Iceland is quite possibly the most desirable winter getaway we’ve ever seen.
-Designed by architects Minarc, both of whom are natives of Iceland, the hotel is situated in the middle of some of Iceland’s most beautiful natural features.
+Just about any Iceland hotel sounds like an absolute dream, but this one is extra special.
+In fact, it might just be the most desirable winter getaway we’ve ever seen.
+Designed by architects Minarc, both of whom are natives of Iceland, the Ion Hotel is situated in the middle of some of Iceland’s most beautiful natural features.

 This isn’t a luxury spa getaway, however.
 This minimally decorated hotel doesn’t focus on creature comforts; rather, it allows each visitor every opportunity to enjoy the intense beauty of its surroundings.